top of page

 Manipulating Relational Mobility

 In addition to measuring relational mobility using the self-report relational mobility scale, several studies have experimentally manipulated perceptions of relational mobility.
 One method developed by Li and colleagues (Li et al., 2015) manipulates perceptions of relational mobility by asking participants to imagine being offered a job in workplaces that are characterized by high or low levels of relational mobility, and spend ten minutes to imagine what it would be like to work in the company and write about their expected relationships with their coworkers.
-Variations of this manipulation have been used in several studies and show that experimentally-manipulated relational mobility impacts cautious intimacy and attention to enemies (Li et al., 2018; Li & Masuda, 2016), as well as more internal vs. external attributions for behavior (San Martin et al., 2019).
-Other studies have used relationship type (friend vs. family) as a manipulation of relational mobility (Park et al., 2022), as relationships with family members (such as with parents and siblings) are generally not as replaceable as relationships with friends, family relationships should be less impacted by societal relational mobility.
+Variations of this manipulation have been used in several studies and show that experimentally-manipulated relational mobility impacts cautious intimacy and attention to enemies (Li et al., 2018; Li & Masuda, 2016), as well as more internal/dispositional (vs. external/situational) attributions for behavior (San Martin et al., 2019).
+Other studies have used relationship-based recall tasks to activate (or “prime”) psychological tendencies associated with relational mobility, such as by asking participants to recall interactions with strangers versus family members (Yuki et al., 2013).
+Because family relationships are typically less voluntary and harder to replace, thinking about relationships with family (vs. friends or family) may evoke psychological tendencies similar to those found in low-mobility environments.

 Related Concepts